 Reports have also shown an increased incidence of autism and other adverse neurodevelopmental outcomes.

-Take home message for patients is that GDM can cause lots of complications in new-born that can result in mortality or long-term consequences resulting in social stresses and financial burden to the family.
+The take-home message for patients is that GDM can cause lots of complications in newborns that can result in mortality or long-term consequences, resulting in social stresses and financial burden to the family.